 Millennials bring a unique perspective to the rental market.
 Their needs and wants differ than those of the generations before them in many different ways.
 This also includes what they are looking for in rental properties.
-In our latest post, we will explore some ways you can make your rental property appeal to millennial renters in Southern California and Central Ohio.
+In our latest post, we will explore some ways you can make your rental property appeal to millennial renters in Ohio and Southern California.

 As many millennials are finishing school and moving on to the real world, many are unfortunately carrying a large load of debt.
 They are driving up the single-family rental market and staying in their rentals much longer than the generations before them.
 With the high cost of homeownership, along with the responsibilities of owning a home, many are choosing to rent for as long as possible.
 There are a few great things you can do to attract millennials.
 We have included some of these below.